dekuNukem/duckyPad-profile-autoswitcher/README.md

 That's pretty much it!
 Just leave the app running and duckyPad will do its thing!

+## Launch Autoswitcher on Windows Startup

+If you want to launch autoswitcher with Windows, The easiest way is to place a shortcut in the Startup folder:

+* Select the autoswitcher app and press `Ctrl+C`.

+* Press `Win+R` to open the `Run...` dialog, enter `shell:startup` and click OK.
+This will open the Startup folder.

+* Right click inside the window, and click "Paste Shortcut".

 ## HID Command Protocol

 Of course, now that duckyPad supports HID communication, you can write your own program to control it from PC!